usnistgov/NFIR/README.md

 Based on the source and target sample rates, the software performs the appropriate resampling.
 This ratio of (target / source) sample rate is the **resize factor**.

-Any source and target sample rate is accepted.
+Any valid and reasonable source and target sample rate is accepted.
 The initial release and subsequent revisions of this software was only tested on source images with the source and target sample rates in Table 1; it has since been proven to perform correctly using any sample rates (source image sample rate must be well-known).

 Resampling | Src ppi             | Tgt ppi
 -----------|---------------------|-----------